 View the code here.

-I’ll admit this is one of our more complex examples.
+I’ll say that this is one of the more complex examples in this list.
 However, it makes for a unique and captivating loading display to hold attention for a brief period.

 See the Pen The Glowing Loader - Pure CSS Animation by Maxime Rossignol (@Maxoor) on CodePen.